Lycol50/ChillZone-PH-Bot/README.md

 * **Install** all the package by typing `npm i`
 * **Start** the bot with `node .` or `node index.js`

+## If something happens on the code, I am not responsible for that.
+Thats all ❤️ for all.

 ## Bot's License ❓
 This bot **ChillZone PH Bot** is under [**MIT**](https://github.com/Wonyoungieeeeeee/ChillZone-PH-Bot/blob/main/LICENSE) just click the color blue button for more Information